turbot/steampipe-plugin-servicenow/docs/tables/servicenow_cmdb_ci.md

   sys_updated_on > now() - interval '7 days';
 ```

-### Get a list of all CIs that have been retired or decommissioned.
+### Get a list of all CIs that have been retired or decommissioned

 ```sql
 select